ElusiveMind/opencalais/README.txt

 4) Add Calais API Key and tune other settings at: administration -> site configuration -> modules -> Calais (admin/settings/calais-api)

+5) Set Up tagging on your content types as desired by visiting
+<yoursitename.com>/admin/structure/types/manage/<content-type-name>/opencalais_fields

 There are some reports that OpenCalais processing can use a lot of memory (the RDf data returned can be quite large)  Consider 64MB the minimum PHP